alex-53-8/golang-sample-application/ARTICLE.md

 }
 ```

 And now we want to test `MakeAddition` function.
-With interface it is really simple - just introduce your mock implementaion.
+With interface it is really simple - just introduce your mock implementation.
 ```go
 type CalculatorMock struct {
 	AddExpectedValue int